akkdio/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-### A card that provides benefits beyond a simple prepaid card.
+### A card that provides benefits beyond a simple prepaid card..